 - In direct sunlight.

-- In a “hidden” location where the air may not circulate enough (behind a painting, in a closet, inside a vase, behind books on a bookshelf, etc.).
+- In a partly or completely enclosed location where the air may not circulate enough.
+For example, avoid placing your sensor behind a painting, in a closet, inside a vase, or behind books on a bookshelf.

 - In rooms that are much colder or hotter than the rest of your home, such as the basement or attic.
-This can cause the rest of your home to be uncomfortable.
-You may also see a message that suggests you move your sensor if your thermostat notices that your system is working much harder.
+The temperature difference can cause your thermostat to heat or cool the rest of your home to an uncomfortable temperature.

-- Too high or too low in a room (it should be placed about chest high)
+- Too high or too low in a room.
+Place it about chest high.

 - Outside of the zone the thermostat is controlling, if you have a system with 2 or more thermostats: you can use the app to reassign the thermostat your sensor is connected to.

-- The Nest Temperature sensor is not designed for use inside or around any appliances in your home, such as refrigerators, stoves, microwaves, televisions, etc.
+- The Nest Temperature sensor is not designed for use inside or around any appliances in your home, such as refrigerators, stoves, microwaves or televisions.